ecs-org/ecs-docs/admin-manual/_sources/configuration.txt

 on an installed but unconfigured appliance:

 + enter installed but empty appliance
-+ make a new env.yml: `env-create.sh domainname.domain ~/domainname.domain/`
++ make a new env.yml: `env-create.sh *domainname.domain* /app/env.yml
-+ edit settings in "~/domainname.domain/env.yml", see comments inside file
++ edit settings in "/app/env.yml", see comments inside file
 + optional, package env into different formats
-    +  `env-package.sh --requirements; env-package.sh ~/domainname.domain/env.yml`
+    +  `env-package.sh --requirements; env-package.sh /app/env.yml`

-+ transfer, print out "~/domainname.domain/env.yml.pdf" and store in a safe place.
+    + transfer, print out "/app/env.yml.pdf" and store in a safe place.
-+ save a encrypted copy of env.yml in safe place.
++ save an encrypted copy of env.yml in a safe place.
 + **Important**: The **env.yml contains all needed secrets** for a working appliance and is **the only relevant piece of information** if you want to recover from backup in case of a storage failure.